jkaramichos/huffman_encoding/README.md

 output_file_2:
--A file that reprents the linked list of chars from the input file -This linked list must be enqueued such that the char with the highest frequency/priority appears first.
+-A file that reprents the linked list of chars from the input file -This linked list must be enqueued such that the char with the highest frequency/priority appears last.

 output_file_3:
 -This file will contain the binary stream for every char in the input file